CLI Guide#

 Note

-Let’s see how to implement the CLI, by checking out the experiments/classification/cifar10/resnet.py.
+Let’s see how to implement the CLI, by checking out the experiments/classification/cifar10/main.py.

 import torch